-There is some controversy about the date to be considered as the relevant year in EMU integration.
-EMU was formally created in 1999 but 1998 was the pivotal year and the effects of the union could be anticipated in advance.
-On March 1998 the European Commission and the European Monetary Institute published their convergence reports, recommending the eleven countries to be admitted into the EMU.
-At the beginning of May 1998 the decision was formally announced in a meeting of the Heads of States in Brussels during which the bilateral irrevocable conversion rates were set among the member currencies.
+There is some controversy over the date to be considered as the starting year of EMU integration.
+EMU was formally created in 1999 but 1998 was the pivotal year and the effects of the union could be anticipated in the markets.
+In March 1998, the European Commission and the European Monetary Institute published their convergence reports, recommending the eleven countries to be admitted into the EMU.
+At the beginning of May 1998, the decision was formally announced in a meeting of the Heads of States in Brussels, during which the bilateral irrevocable conversion rates were set among the member currencies.
 This was followed on 1 June 1998 by the official creation of the European Central Bank.
-What is, anyway, commonly agreed is that in 1997 whether the euro would have become a reality was still in doubt.
-This is the year we consider as "pre-EMU" period plausibly not incurring in any dating problem.
-We have chosen the 2004 year as "post-EMU" since we needed a sufficient number of observations since 1999 on to estimate consistently the hedging coefficients in the post-EMU period.11
+It is commonly agreed that in 1997 the creation of the EMU was still in doubt.
+This is the year we designate as the "pre-EMU" period, plausibly not incurring in any dating problem.
+We choose the 2004 year as representative of the "post-EMU" period, since we require a sufficient number of observations after 1999 to estimate consistently the hedging coefficients in the post-EMU period.

-$^{^{10}}$ Baele et al. (2004) and Sorensen et al. (2008) follow the same procedure dealing with the CPIS dataset.
+&lt;sup>10Fidora et al. (2007) and Sorensen et al. (2007) follow the same procedure with respect to the CPIS dataset.

-$^{^{11}}$ However, as shown later, we have also derived results considering the 2001 - the first CPIS releas after EMU integration - as benchmark "post-EMU" year.
+$^{11}$ However, as shown below, we also derive results using the year 2001 - the year of the first CPIS release after EMU integration - as the benchmark "post-EMU" year.
 Results under the two alternative specifications are consistent.